geertjanverdonk/execute-eyeon-supermarket/README.md

 ### Business understanding

+Any good project starts with a deep understanding of the customer’s needs.

+The Business Understanding phase focuses on understanding the objectives and requirements of the project:

-- Why is it important for CFGS to make their forecast less subjective?
+**Determine business objectives**: From a business perspective, what does CFGS really want to accomplish and then define business success criteria.
+For example, why is it important for CFGS to make their forecast less subjective?

-- How can the business context of the case be used in the analysis of the data?
+**Assess situation**: Determine resources availability, project requirements, assess risks and contingencies, and conduct a cost-benefit analysis.
+How can the business context of the case be used in the analysis of the data?

+**Determine data mining goals**: In addition to defining the business objectives, you should also define what success looks like from a technical data mining perspective.
+What insights can be gained from the sales data?

+**Produce project plan**: Select technologies and tools and define detailed plans for each project phase.

+While many teams hurry through this phase, establishing a strong business understanding is like building the foundation of a house – absolutely essential.

 ### Data understanding